j-hannes/haskellstream/readme.md

 Haskellstream
 =============

 Let's write JavaScript programs like we would write Haskell programs.
-Higher order functions (compose, curry).
-Pure (immutable, referential transparent, lazy?).
-Avoid side effects.

 Use
 ===